markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/develop/create-application.md

 + `/.env` defines environment variables in a `key=value` syntax and often contains secrets that should not be shared.
 To protect these secrets, this file should NOT be checked into Git and is ignored via the project's default `.gitignore` file.
 + `/.gitignore` standard Git ignore file, enumerating the files and folders not to include in source control.
 + `/console.json` contains the credentials set up through your Project Firefly project on Adobe I/O.
 + `/manifest.yml` defines what Asset Compute workers, or Adobe I/O Runtime actions, that this project exposes.
-Each worker implementation that should be available for use must be enumerated in this file.
+Each worker implementation that should be deployed must be enumerated in this file.
 + `/package.json` the traditional [npm package.json](https://nodejs.org/en/knowledge/getting-started/npm/what-is-the-file-package-json/) file representing the project.
 + `/package-lock.json` the [npm package-log.json](https://docs.npmjs.com/files/package-lock.json) file for the project.